-Standard Rigor SMP Bundle 6.RP.A.1 Understand the concept of a ratio and use ratio language to describe a ratio relationship between two quantities.
-For example, "The ratio of wings to beaks in the bird house at the zoo was 2: 1, because for every 2 wings there was 1 beak."
-"For every vote candidate A received, candidate C received nearly three votes."
-Conceptual Problem Solving Modeling & Data Analysis 6.RP.A.2 Understand the concept of a unit rate a/b associated with a ratio a:b with $b \neq 0$, and use rate language in the context of a ratio relationship.
-For example, "This recipe has a ratio of 3 cups of flour to 4 cups of sugar, so there is $\frac{3}{4}$ cup of flour for each cup of sugar."
-"We paid \$75 for 15 hamburgers, which is a rate of \$5 per hamburger."
-Expectations for unit rates in this grade are limited to non-complex fractions.
-Conceptual Problem Solving Modeling & Data Analysis 6.RP.A.3 Use ratio and rate reasoning to solve real-world and mathematical problems, by reasoning about tables of equivalent ratios, tape diagrams, double number line diagrams, or equations. a.
-Make tables of equivalent ratios relating quantities with whole-number measurements, find missing values in the tables, and plot the pairs of values on the coordinate plane.
-Use tables to compare ratios. b.
-Use unit rates and scaling to solve problems about proportional relationships, including problems involving unit pricing and constant speed. c.
-Find a percentage of a quantity as a rate per 100; solve problems involving finding the whole, given a part and the percentage.
-For example, 30% of a quantity means 30/100 times the quantity. d.
+Standard Rigor SMP Bundle describ ratio of for eve 1.1 Understand the concept of a ratio and use ratio language to be a ratio relationship between two quantities.
+For example, "The wings to beaks in the bird house at the zoo was 2:1, because by 2 wings there was 1 beak."
+"For every vote candidate A ed, candidate C received nearly three votes."
+Conceptual Problem Solving Modeling & Data Analysis ratio a: relation 4 cups paid \$7 a.2 Understand the concept of a unit rate a/b associated with a b with $b \neq 0$, and use rate language in the context of a ratio aship.
+For example, "This recipe has a ratio of 3 cups of flour to of sugar, so there is $\frac{3}{4}$ cup of flour for each cup of sugar."
+"We 75 for 15 hamburgers, which is a rate of \$5 per hamburger." ations for unit rates in this grade are limited to non-complex as.
+Conceptual Problem Solving Modeling & Data Analysis mathen mathematical problems, by reasoning about tables of equivalent ratios Conceptual Procedural Application Problem Solving Communicating Reasoning Make tables of equivalent ratios relating quantities with whole- number measurements, find missing values in the tables, and plot the pairs of values on the coordinate plane.
+Use tables to compare ratios.
+Use unit rates and scaling to solve problems about Modeling & Data Analysis proportional relationships, including problems involving unit pricing and constant speed.
+Find a percentage of a quantity as a rate per 100; solve problems involving finding the whole, given a part and the d. percentage.
+For example, 30% of a quantity means $\frac{30}{100}$ times the quantity.
 Use ratio reasoning to convert measurement units; manipulate and transform units appropriately when multiplying or dividing quantities.
-Conceptual Procedural Application Problem Solving Communicating Reasoning Modeling & Data Analysis